Are your procurement processes safe form tampering?

 For anyone who doesn’t know what government procurement is, it is the procurement of goods, services and construction on behalf of a public authority, such as a government agency.
 With 10-20% of GDP (Gross Domestic Product), government procurement accounts for a substantial part of the global economy.
 Per Wikipedia, to prevent fraud, waste, corruption, or local protectionism, the laws of most countries regulate government procurement to some extent.
 Laws usually require the procuring authority to issue public tenders if the value of the procurement exceeds a certain threshold.
 Government procurement is also the subject of the Agreement on Government Procurement (GPA), a pluryilateral international treaty under the auspices of the WTO (World Trade Organization).

-It has been amazing working at SafeSourcing and learning about all the different markets there are to take out to bid.
+Working at SafeSourcing and learning about all the different markets there are to take out to bid outside of the government is a huge undertaking.
 However, it would be incredible to learn exactly what the government takes out to bid.
 The opportunity in Government Procurement is substantial.
 Government Procurement brings in about 7 trillion dollars annually.

 The government buys many of the products and services it needs from suppliers who meet certain qualifications.
 The US federal, state and local governments apply standardized procedures by which to purchase goods and services.